 It may be helpful to contact other parents who have been through a similar procedure with a child of a similar age.
 You can do this through many different charities and social media.
 This may help you learn when the most demanding times may be and help you plan for them.

-• Take in a pillow to sit on and a feeding pillow to help Mums & Dads holding the new baby
+• Take in a pillow to sit on and a feeding pillow to help mums and dads holding the new baby.

 • Premade frozen dinners are good to eat in the parents accommodation